HenriqueSFernandes/wolfensteinmock/README.md

 ### IMPLEMENTED FEATURES

 - **2D View** - The player has a top-down view of the map.
-This feature is going to be removed since its only purpose is to test if the 3D view is correct.
+The blue square is the starting tile, the green square is the end (and transports the player to the next map), yellow squares are doors and red squares are the initial positions of enemies.
 - **3D View** - The game character has a 3D view based on _raycasting_.
 - **Basic Lighting System** - The walls that are far away from the player are darker, while the ones that are near the player are brighter.
 - **Collision System** - The player cannot go through walls.
-- **Sound effects** - Gunshot noises and other sound effects.
+- **Sound effects** - Gunshot noises.
 - **HUD** - HUD to visualize health and enemies remaining.
-- **Enemies** - The game will present enemies that need to be killed to advance to the next level.
+- **Enemies** - The game includes enemies that the player can kill.
+Each enemy requires 3 shots to be killed.
-- **Multiple Rooms** - The game is a sequence of rooms/levels connected by doors to one another.
+- **Doors** - The game is a sequence of rooms connected by doors to one another.
 - **Shooting** - The player possesses a gun to defeat the enemies.

 ---